 What Is Platinum?

-History of Platinum Engagement Ring
+History of Platinum Engagement Rings

-White, Yellow, or Rose Gold vs. Platinum Engagement Rings
+White Gold, Yellow Gold, and Rose Gold vs. Platinum Engagement Rings

-Why Are Platinum Engagement Ring More Expensive?
+Why Are Platinum Engagement Rings More Expensive?

-Should You Choose White Gold or Platinum
+Should You Choose White Gold or Platinum?

 Shopping for Platinum Engagement Rings

 There are many advantages to choosing a platinum engagement ring.
 The purity of the metal can represent the purity of your love.
 Its durability also stands as a metaphor for the strong bond that you and your partner share.

 Platinum is entirely hypoallergenic so it won’t irritate the skin if you or your partner are allergic to the metals in gold alloys.
 This makes platinum engagement rings the perfect choice if you have sensitive skin.

 Platinum engagement rings suit essentially any style or diamond arrangement.
 Popular platinum engagement ring styles include diamond solitaire, diamond halo, three-stone design, and vintage and classic styles.